alcapitan/atui/README.md

 ![GitHub milestone](https://img.shields.io/github/milestones/progress/alcapitan/atui/4?label=issues%20in%20milestone)
 ![GitHub contributors](https://img.shields.io/github/contributors/alcapitan/atui?label=GitHub%20contributors)

+## This version is now unsupported !

+Warning, the v0.4 branch has been end-of-life since September 2023.
+Its latest version is `v0.4.3`.
+From now on, there will be no more patch releases for this version branch.
+We strongly advise you to update ATUI to a supported version branch.

 ## This library is still under development !

 Currently, there is only beta versions which you can use, but keep in mind this is still in development !